Erlend Svardal Bøe

 Erlend Svardal Bøe (born 30 December 1992) is a Norwegian politician.

+Bøe was a member of Tromsø city council from 2015 to 2021.
 He was elected representative to the Storting from the constituency of Troms for the period 2021–2025, for the Conservative Party.

+He was secretary-general for Unge Høyre (the Norwegian Young Conservatives) from 2015 to 2017.
+In 2021 he was state secretary at the Ministry of Health.